Search

 | 44 | suffers a minor nervous breakdown while filming Till We Meet Again |

 | 2 April 45 | marries Dr. Eugene J. Czukor, the eminent naturopathic physician who treated her after her breakdown.
-He's 48; she's 24.
-The will have a son and a daughter.
-Another daughter and a son die, the latter from crib death. |
+He's 48; she's 24. |

-| 2 June 47 | her son Theodore Britton, "Teddy," is born in Los Angeles |
+| 2 June 47 | her son Theodore, "Teddy," is born in Los Angeles |

-| 13 November 51 | her daughter Christine Eugenia, "Chris," is born in Los Angeles |
+| 13 November 51 | her daughter, Christine Eugenia, "Chris," is born in Los Angeles |

 | 51 | is on Broadway with Getting Married |